DoraAgyemang/Data-Analysis---SQL/README.md

 ORDER BY Total_Tax DESC;
 ```
 ![image](https://github.com/MYZDEE/Data-Analysis---SQL/assets/128803445/c4ea40f5-cd25-45b3-9785-827bd0fb158a)<p>
+The above querry brought out the Total Tax by the Product color with Red having the highest Total Tax.
 A view was created just as seen in 1 above
 ```
 CREATE VIEW TotalTaxAmount AS